 Helen’s research interests focus on engaging with young people to find out their experiences of being online, and in promoting digital literacy amongst this age group and others.
 She enjoys public engagement through STEM activities.

 Research Fellow at Horizon Digital Economy Research – Computer Science at the University of Nottingham.
 Currently working as part of the ReEnTrust project and previously part of the UnBias: Emancipating Users Against Algorithmis Biases for a Trusted Digital Economy and various projects under the Digital Economy theme and Horizon Services Campaign.

-Liz completed her thesis on crowdfunding in the creative industries in 2018, particularly looking at attitudes and motivation, and the roles of altruism and reciprocity in backing behaviour.
-Research interests include individual attitudes and behaviour in online crowd systems, including crowdfunding, social media, and citizen science.
-Especially interested in the roles of incentives and reciprocal motivations for participation; outreach and science communication, especially engaging with young people; and the effects of the online world on psychological well-being.
+Liz has a multi-disciplinary background, predominantly grounded in psychology and human factors.
+She completed her thesis on crowdfunding in the creative industries in 2018, looking at attitudes towards backing and the motivations for doing so.
+She enjoys bringing the social psychological approach to work with researchers in different disciplines, and employing mixed methods to get to the core of research problems.
+Her research interests include attitudes and behaviour in online crowd systems, including crowdfunding, social media, and citizen science.
+She is especially interested in how attitudes and motivation relate to psychological needs and values; outreach and science communication; and the effects of the online world on well-being.